 4. Degraded Customer Satisfaction

-The inability of a business to showcase its products and services to its target audience, poor in-store customer service, and inability to understand customer preferences and buying behavior can lead to degraded customer satisfaction.
-Dissatisfied customers are easily tempted to try out similar products and services offered by your competitors.
+The inability of a business to showcase its products and services to its target audience, poor in-store customer service, few or no shipping methods, and inability to understand customer preferences and buying behavior can lead to degraded customer satisfaction.

 5. Decreased Customer Engagement